golanlevin/p5-in-comfyui/README.md

 * Recent versions of Git and Python installed.
 I'm using Python 3.12.3 on a 16GB Mac M1, running Sonoma 14.5.
 * At least 4GB of disk space (and preferably more like 20GB).
+* Basic familiarity with p5.js and commmand line.

 #### Contents